 Hamas is both a terrorist organization and a mass social, political and religious movement.
 It operates schools, medical clinics and youth groups.
-The division of Hamas into military and political/social wings has led many observers to erroneously assume that the social wing of Hamas is completely separate from its military wing.
-However, funds raised for the social programs of Hamas free up other funds for the military wing.
+The division of Hamas into military and political/social wings has led some observers to erroneously assume that the social wing of Hamas is completely separate from its military wing.
+To the contrary, funds raised for the social programs of Hamas free up other funds for the military wing.
 Moreover, Hamas’ military wing utilizes the organization’s social wing for indoctrination and recruitment.
-The social, cultural, religious and educational institutions of Hamas are well-known venues for anti-Israel and anti-Jewish hatred and serve as recruitment centers for suicide bombers.
+The social, cultural, religious and educational institutions of Hamas, including youth groups and summer camps are well-known venues for anti-Israel and anti-Jewish hatred and have served as recruitment centers for suicide bombers.

-Since 1994, Hamas was the main organization perpetrating terrorist attacks in major Israeli cities with targets including shopping malls, cafes, buses and hotels.
+Since 1994, Hamas has been the main organization perpetrating terrorist attacks in major Israeli cities with targets including shopping malls, cafes, buses and hotels.
 Its most deadly attacks include the March 2002 suicide bombing of the Park Hotel in Netanya, killing 30 and injuring 140 during their Passover seder; the August 2001 suicide bombing of the Sbarro pizzeria in Jerusalem killing 15 and injuring 130; and the June 2001 suicide bombing at the Dolphinarium nightclub in Tel Aviv, killing 21 and injuring 120, most of them youths.
-Following the Israeli disengagement from the Gaza Strip, Hamas has been behind many of the rocket attacks against southern Israel.
+Following the Israeli disengagement from the Gaza Strip, Hamas has been behind the thousands of rocket attacks that have targeted Israel’s population centers.

 Hamas entered the Palestinian political arena and secured nearly half of the municipal seats up for grabs in the January 2005 Palestinian elections.
 In the January 2006 parliamentary elections, Hamas had tremendous success and won 74 seats in the 132-seat legislature, with Fatah earning a disappointing 45 seats.

-On December 27, 2008, following the lapse of an agreed six month Israel-Hamas “period of calm,” Israel initiated a military operation in Gaza, entitled Operation Cast Lead.
-The three-week operation was intended to stop the rocket attacks on southern Israel and end Hamas smuggling of arms and related supplies.
+On December 27, 2008, following the lapse of an agreed six month Israel-Hamas “period of calm,” and in response to renewed rocket attacks, Israel initiated a military operation in Gaza, entitled Operation Cast Lead.
+The three-week air and ground operation was intended to stop the rocket attacks on southern Israel and end Hamas smuggling of arms and related supplies.

 Four years later, on November 14, 2012, Israel initiated Operation Pillar of Defense in response to intensifying rocket attacks from Gaza.
 The aerial military operation targeted Hamas and Islamic Jihad terrorist leadership and rocket launching and storage sites.
 During the 8 day operation, Hamas launched 1,506 rockets at Israeli targets.
 The Iranian-made and supplied Fajr-5 rockets reached as far as Tel Aviv and Jerusalem.